cockpit-project/cockpit/doc/protocol.md

 -------------------

-DBus messages are encoded in JSON payloads by cockpit-web, and decoded in cockpit-agent.
+DBus messages are encoded in JSON payloads by cockpit-web, and decoded in cockpit-bridge.
 Contents not yet documented.
 See cockpitdbusjson.c or dbus.js.

 Additional "open" command options are needed to open a channel of this
 type: